-The findings of ACQF survey on micro-credentials (2024) mention the absence of an agreed definition of micro-credentials.
+The ACQF survey on micro-credentials (2024) highlights the ongoing lack of consensus regarding the understanding of micro-credentials.
 However, as noted, many of the existing infrastructures for short courses and partial qualifications offer a good starting point to scale up to include micro-credentials in a systematic and standardised way.